-Silent installations will only work from new installations or upgrading a device already running Workplace Desktop 5.2 or later.
+NOTE Silent installations will only work from new installations or upgrading a device already running Workplace Desktop 5.2 or later.

-With Workplace Desktop 5.2 for Windows, the installation changes from per-user to per-machine.
+NOTE With Workplace Desktop 5.2 for Windows, the installation changes from per-user to per-machine.

 You must be logged in to Workplace to download the required MSI file.
 To download, go to the Devices tab or the Dashboard tab, click the Install Workplace button, then click the Download Workplace Desktop for AD GPO installations link.

 Once Workplace Desktop is remotely installed, the user simply launches Workplace Desktop from their Program Files folder, enters their credentials, and completes the configuration.

 The following commands are supported by the Workplace Desktop EXE installation package.
 The commands must be preceded by the Workplace Desktop installer name, for instance “AutotaskWorkplace_v6.0.0.exe”.

 |/install||Checks system prerequisites, installs required components (for instance, .NET Framework and Visual C++ Runtime library), and Workplace Desktop.|